 The display interface SBP2DI48524 is a 2-din rail 'black box' that converts Dupline® to Modbus.
-It can be installed nearthe display or in the cabinet (maximum 300 m from display) with the other cabinet modules.
+It can be installed near the display or in the cabinet (maximum 300 m from display) with the other cabinet modules.

 The interface module is 24 VDC supplied by an external supply.
-Do not power the interface module with the pulsating 28V from the Dupline® bus.
-The interface module must be mounted with D+, D- from any Dupline® lane in the Carpark system.
+Do not power the interface module with the pulsating 28 VDC from the Dupline® bus.
+The interface module must be mounted with Dupline® bus signal D+ and D- from any Dupline® lane in the carpark system.
 The output is a RS485 and 24VDC output which must be connected to the yellow and green wire and brown and white wire on the display.